 In 2017 the project was awarded a grant from the Australian Government’s ‘Building Better Regions Fund’, reinforcing their ongoing commitment to create jobs, drive economic growth and build stronger regional communities.

-Native grass plantings on the roof mimic the surrounding rugged landscape and help to blend the new building into the rocky escarpment, particularly when viewed from the memorial tower above.
+The roof mimics the surrounding rugged landscape and helps to blend the new building into the rocky escarpment, particularly when viewed from the memorial tower above.
 Importantly, all of the materials in the design were selected to comply with the region’s stringent bushfire controls.

 Bob Kirk, Mayor of Goulburn Mulwaree, is particularly enthusiastic about the modern design elements, “The concept plans do a fantastic job in fitting in with the unique landscape of Rocky Hill, whilst also blending in modern elements and finishes.
 Around 25,000 people visit our Rocky Hill War Memorial Museum each year and the concept for expansion would allow us to accommodate further touring groups, as well as attract touring exhibitions – in turn further lifting visitation numbers and the economic benefits for the region.”